Celebrating the Everything Woman Who Does Everything

 But retirement hasn’t stopped Deborah for caring for others.
 Grace says that Deborah has kept her alive for years due to emotional difficulties and calls Deborah her “angel in white.”
 Deborah is always there with a kind word or hug when others are down on their luck.
 Grace says that Deborah’s caring and truly loving nature touches everyone she meets and she deserves to be honored.

 She is Amazing.

 Here at Thomas Lee Sheets, we feel a calling to shine a light on amazing women in our lives and communities.

 We want to hear your inspirational stories about the woman or women who have helped you, motivated you and impacted you.

-Our committee at Thomas Lee Sheets is reviewing all of the nominations and will select one amazing woman (we know this is not going to be an easy task!) and present her with $1,000 from the Thomas Lee Sheets endowment that is funded by a percentage of all Thomas Lee Sheets sales.
+Be sure to like our Facebook page and follow us on Instagram to stay up to date on when we will be accepting new nominations in 2019 for the Everything Woman.
+Our committee at Thomas Lee Sheets will review those nominations and will select one amazing woman (once again… we know this is not going to be an easy task!) and present her with $1,000 from the Thomas Lee Sheets endowment that is funded by a percentage of all Thomas Lee Sheets sales.